What Makes Wine Organic?

 In order for food or drink to be organic, 95% or more of the ingredients used must come from organically produced plants, animals, or ingredients.

 Organic wine follows the same rules, and many people believe that organic wine is actually healthier than regular wine.

-But what exactly makes a wine organic, and how is it different from regular wine?
+But what exactly makes certified organic wines, and how is it different from regular wine?

-Keep reading to learn more about organic wine, how it’s made, and why you should choose organic wine.
+Keep reading to learn more about what makes wine organic wine and why it should be your preferred choice.